blackberry/Community/All_Samples.md

 </div><!-- dynamic content --></p>

 We always welcome your feedback on how to best present information on the Samples.
-If you like the samples, go ahead and [Star them on GitHub](https://github.com/blog/1204-notifications-stars).
+And, if you like the samples, go and [Star them on GitHub](https://github.com/blog/1204-notifications-stars).

 <div id="samplesHtml5">
 <a name="samplesHtml5"><h2>HTML5 Samples</h2></a>